ponyspeed888/PonyExternalOnlyAuthentication/README.md

             });
-4. Add the following to Config
+4. Add the following to Configure

           app.UseRouting();